torognes/swarm/README.md

 ```

 Amplicons containing characters other than "ACGT" are discarded.
 The
-dereplicated amplicons receive a meaningful unique name (hash codes),
+dereplicated amplicons receive a meaningful unique name (hash values),
-and are sorted by decreasing number of copies and by hash codes (to
+and are sorted by decreasing number of copies and by hash values (to
 guarantee a stable sorting).
 The use of a hashing function also
 provides an easy way to compare sets of amplicons.
 If two amplicons
 from two different sets have the same hash code, it means that the